Loading...

 Common measurement equivalents in grams

-Most dried spinach spaghetti is vegan as it is typically made from durum wheat and spinach.
-However, fresh spinach pasta often contains eggs, so it is important to check the packaging or recipe if you are following a strict vegan diet.
+Most dried spinach spaghetti is vegan as it is made from wheat and spinach.
+However, fresh spinach pasta often contains eggs, so check the label.

 cooked spinach spaghetti is a versatile ingredient found in cuisines around the world.
 With 131 calories per 100g and 5.1 grams of protein, it's a nutritious addition to many dishes.